Now Enrolling: Early Childhood for 2023-2024 School Year

 It all starts with a short form.
 Share a few details about your student and register in our admissions portal to take the first step.

 Explore our campus during an upcoming Open House or schedule a school tour.
+Early Childhood parents are also invited to attend a parent education event.
 See our community in action while deciding if St. Paul's is the right fit for your family.

 Complete the checklist in our admissions portal to finalize your application.
 We ask families to submit a Teacher Recommendation Form and records from your current school.